At Beach House Center for Recovery, we offer a comprehensive continuum of care for people recovering from substance use disorders.

 Substance use disorder is a chronic condition that requires continual management.
 Nevertheless, even vigilant adherence to outpatient care protocols sometimes doesn’t prevent relapse.
-Continual substance misuse can permanently alter brain chemistry, making impulse control extremely challenging, if not impossible, in some circumstances.
+Substance misuse can permanently alter brain chemistry, making impulse control more challenging, if not impossible, in some circumstances.

 Relapse prevention programs are forms of coping psychotherapy and post-treatment education.
 The goal is to teach specific skills that help people with addiction disorders cultivate effective strategies for avoiding recurrent substance misuse.

-- Recovery is a journey of personal growth that encompasses more than substance misuse.
+- Recovery is a journey of personal growth encompassing more than substance misuse.

 - Relapse prevention requires relaxation of the mind and body and continual therapeutic support.